 Step 3: Determine who your buyers and sellers are

-Having a strong understanding of who your buyers and sellers are is another important (although obvious) part of your real estate marketing plan.
-Use one or two groups to target your marketing efforts toward.
+Having a strong understanding of who your buyers and sellers are is another important (although obvious) part of your real estate agent marketing plan.
+Use one or two groups to target your marketing efforts.

 Define groups big enough to boost your number of sales and listings, and explore different qualities that make up your best prospects.